 - Tests to determine neurotransmitter levels show how your serotonin, dopamine, GABA, and more have been influenced by your genes and stress levels.
 (Please refer to my previous article for more information about neurotransmitters.)

 - Mold, metals, infections, and toxins can all bog down methylation.
 We can find out if that is the case for you, and then address them.

 - Nutrient panels help determine whether you have nutrient deficiencies that need addressing so your metabolic pathways can run more smoothly.

 - An organic acid panel shows your oxidative stress status and mitochondrial function, both of which can decrease if methylation is not working well.

 - Over-production of sulfur and uncoupled nitric oxide can also prevent healthy methylation, so we need to check for them, as well.

 Once we have compiled this information, we address what needs to be addressed, all with the goal of optimizing methylation and understanding how much folate is best for you as an individual.

 How Much Folate Should I Take?

 I never recommend a standard dose of folate, as it varies greatly from person to person.
-As mentioned, I first recommend my patients take a homocysteine blood test, to determine how much folate their bodies require; this can be done through a regular blood test at a regular lab.
-Alternatively, we can do a specialized blood test to measure homocysteine, as well as SAM and several other parameters, if we want/need to be more specific.
+As mentioned, I first recommend my patients get a homocysteine blood test, to determine how much folate their bodies require; this can be done through a regular lab.
+Alternatively, we can do a specialized methylation panel to measure homocysteine, as well as SAM and several other parameters, if we want/need to be more specific.